 Then there’s poetry.
-I love Yates and E. E. Cummings.
+I love Yeats and E. E. Cummings.
 Poetry is very powerful because it is not about sugar-coated human experiences but instead it conveys the more complex, and rich reality of life.

 What excites you most about the future?

 I am not one of those people who asks themselves: ‘where do I want to be in five or ten years’ time?’.
 But what excites me about my future is that I know I will continue to find ideas, projects, and pursuits that I am enthusiastic about.